 Keep your eyes peeled — we’ve seen armadillos, red-tailed hawks and white-tailed deer through this stretch.
 We’ll overnight in Port Gibson, the small town General Grant declared “too beautiful to burn.”
 26 or 44 miles.

 DAY 5: We complete our tour of the Trace today with a beautiful ride into the town of Natchez.
-Much of today’s miles are on the newest portion of the parkway.
-We’ll glimpse a section of the original Trace, now sunken from years of use and erosion deep into the earth.
-We’ll pass the Elizabeth Female Academy, the state’s first college for women.
+We’ll glimpse a section of the original Trace, now sunken from years of use and erosion deep into the earth, and we’ll pass the Elizabeth Female Academy, the state’s first college for women.

 Then we’ll enter one of the oldest and most historic cities of the South — Natchez.
-We’ll stay in the heart of downtown, surrounded by grand antebellum homes and not far from the Mississippi River.
+We’ll stay in the heart of town, surrounded by grand antebellum homes and only blocks from the Mississippi River.
 45 miles.

-DAY 6: You have a choice today for your final ride.
-You can do the longer option and the more challenging ride that takes you out of town and onto quiet rolling country roads.
-Along the way we’ll stop for a picnic lunch.
-We’ll also tour the grand Longwood House, the largest octagonal house in the nation.
+DAY 6: Our final ride will take us past some of the most beautiful homes in Natchez and then onto quiet country roads outside of town.
+After a picnic lunch, We’ll also tour the grand Longwood House, the largest octagonal house in the nation.
 The war interrupted its construction in 1861, and you’ll see the scaffolding still in place.
 Or you can choose the shorter scenic loop, staying in town to explore the beautiful old mansions at a slower pace.
 12 or 46 miles.

-DAY 7: After breakfast, we will say good-bye and then shuttle back to the Jackson airport, arriving by 11:00am.
+DAY 7: After breakfast, we will shuttle back to the Jackson airport, arriving by 11:00am.
 0 miles.